 But the Flora Force products have always been made right here in Cape Town.
 We are passionate about creating jobs locally and remaining close to the source.
 This way we have greater confidence that things are being done in a manner that makes us proud to do what we do.

 Why did you choose to join the family business?

-I was working in a hand painting factory in the mid ’90s.
+I was working in a hand painting factory in the mid-’90s.
 It was easy enough, but my heart was not in it.
-I knew my brothers needed some support and that business was growing.
+My brothers needed some support and that business was growing.
 So, I pleaded for an opportunity, and have had to work my way up through the ranks over the years.
 I can say, with a bit of pride, that I have a really good idea of how each process works, and that I have performed pretty much every task, so I have a good idea of what it takes.

-I did also have a “walkabout” between 1999 and 2002.
-I did some odd jobs and explored the world a little.
+I did also have a “walkabout” between 1999 and 2002; did some odd jobs and explored the world a little.
 Travel is a wonderfully enriching experience.
 I often say that I wish for everyone to have this privilege – it goes a long way to building tolerance and understanding.
 After my brother, Karl, passed away in a motorbike accident, I wanted to be closer to my family and support my other brothers in the business.
-I am really fortunate for the opportunities that I have been afforded.
+I am really fortunate for the opportunities that I had.
 And I can honestly say that while working with family inevitably has its own, well-known challenges, it can also be really rewarding.